 The success between 1995-2001 was a prelude to the run from 2002 through 2005, which saw the Blue Jays compile the 36-8 overall record with a then school-record 11-game winning streak bridging the 2002 and 2003 seasons.

 Hopkins players have earned numerous awards and honors during Margraff's tenure.
-In recent years the Blue Jay football program has produced six NCAA Postgraduate Scholarship recipients, 15 CoSIDA Academic All-Americans, 16 NCAA Division III All-Americans, a Woody Hayes Award recipient, a NACDA-Disney Scholarship recipient and four Burger King Scholar-Athletes.
+In recent years the Blue Jay football program has produced eight NCAA Postgraduate Scholarship recipients, 18 CoSIDA Academic All-Americans and 17 NCAA Division III All-Americans.
 In addition, three players have been named to the AFCA Good Works Team since 2005.